Ceelog/phpdoc-en/src/mailparse/setup.md

 support by using the **--enable-mailparse** configure option.

 Windows users will enable `php_mailparse.dll` inside of `php.ini` in order to use these functions.
-A DLL for this PECL extension is currently unavailable.
-See also the
+Windows binaries (DLL files) for this PECL extension are available from the PECL website.
-<a href="/install/windows/legacy/index.html#install.windows.legacy.building" class="link">building on Windows</a>
-section.

 It is necessary that the
 <a href="/ref/mbstring.html" class="link">mbstring</a> extension is